ai4sociaty/TraceCheck/README.md

-# Matrix Compliance — Automated Document Compliance Verification
+# TraceCheck — Automated Document Compliance Verification

 A production-ready reference implementation that assists RA/QA professionals in verifying whether a **medical device technical document** covers a **compliance checklist**.
 It ingests large PDFs, builds **hybrid retrieval** (BM25 + embeddings), and runs **single-stage per-chunk LLM judging** to classify each checklist question as **Covered / Partially Covered / Not Covered**, with supporting evidence and a clean report — all under strict **per-call token limits**.